Georgia State Route 40: Folkston to Kingsland

-SR 40 begins at the intersection of Main Street and Second Street in the city of Folkston.
-Second Street carries US 1/US 23/US 301/SR 4/SR 15.
-Main Street continues west as an unnumbered street through the center of town.
-Two blocks west of SR 40's terminus, Main Street intersects CSX's Nahunta Subdivision, a very busy dual track rail line that attracts railfans to the Folkston Railfan Platform one block south of Main Street.
-One block west of the rail line, Main Street meets SR 23/SR 121 (Okefenokee Parkway).
-SR 40 heads east for one block to Main Street's eastern end at Third Street, an intersection that is adjacent to the Charlton County Courthouse.
-The state highway turns south onto Third Street for one block, then turns east onto Kingsland Road.
+SR 40 begins at Second Street (US 1/US 23/US 301/SR 4/SR 15) in the city of Folkston.
+The road runs along Main Street for one block until the intersection with Third Street, where it turns south for one block and then east again at Kingsland Drive around the southern edge of the historic Charlton County Courthouse.
+Between Folkston and Kingsland, the highway crosses several streams that feed into the parallel St. Marys River.

-SR 40 meets the eastern end of SR 40 Connector (Cross Street) and leaves Folkston as a two-lane road.
+SR 40 at the west end, leaves Folkston as a two-lane road traveling east.
 The road expands to a four-lane divided highway for about 2 mi before reverting to two lanes shortly before crossing the Charlton–Camden county line.
-SR 40 intersects SR 110, which heads northeast to Woodbine, at the hamlet of Colerain.
-Between Folkston and Kingsland, the highway crosses several streams that feed into the parallel St. Marys River.
 SR 40 enters Kingsland on King Avenue, which has a grade crossing of the First Coast Railroad and intersects US 17/SR 25 (Lee Street).
 Here, the state highway expands to a four-lane undivided street.
-SR 40 expands again to a six-lane divided highway and begins to closely parallel the St. Marys Railroad through a commercial area just west of its partial cloverleaf interchange with I-95.
+SR 40 expands again to a five-lane road with center turn lane in the vicinity of the Kingsland Fire-Rescue headquarters and then a six-lane divided highway as it begins to closely parallel the St. Marys Railroad through a commercial area just west of its partial cloverleaf interchange with I-95.